Ian-Danas/E-Commerce-BackEnd/README.md

 ## Usage <a id = "Usage"></a>
 To see the data that is returned up each route the user should follow the following route guide
 - GET "http://localhost:3001/api/categories/ " to get all the categories
 - GET "http://localhost:3001/api/categories/:id" to get category by id
 - POST "http://localhost:3001/api/categories/" to create a category
 - PUT "http://localhost:3001/api/categories/:id" to update entry at that id
 - DELETE "http://localhost:3001/api/categories/:id" to delete category at that id

-the same routes can be used for Products and Tags by swapping out "categories" in the above routes with "tags" or "products"
+the same routes can be used for Products and Tags by swapping out "categories" in the above routes with "tags" or "products".
+When running POST and PUT routes make sure to follow the same json structure that is returned for the objects in the GET routes

 Link to deployed github repo:  https://github.com/Ian-Danas/E-Commerce-BackEnd Link to video demo: